-The Final Fridays Impact Analysis relied on eight primary sources of data and information,
+The Final Fridays Impact Analysis relied on eight primary sources of data and information, a.

-- a.
 Literature Review on economic development, the creative economy, and the arts.
 We reviewed key studies on competition between cities for economic development, the importance of arts and the creative economy, and on best practices for arts economic development.
 We reviewed plans and analyses from other cities that were relevant to Final Fridays in Lawrence.
-We looked for and found innovative techniques used by other cities to harness the arts for economic development.
-Lessons learned from successes in other cities were applied to all facets of this project. - b.
+We identified innovative techniques used by other cities to harness the arts for economic development.
+Lessons learned from successes in other cities were applied to all facets of this project.

 Census and Survey.
 Using the Americans for the Arts (AFA) Audience Intercept Survey Instrument, we conducted a census and survey of attendees at ten Lawrence art venues on Final Friday, November 25.
 The survey collected demographic and other information from event attendees, including attendee reports of their spending related to Final Fridays.

-The AFA methodology and survey was used in the Arts & Economic Prosperity III study conducted by AFA to determine the economic impact of the arts in 156 communities and regions.
 Using the AFA methodology and survey allowed the City of Lawrence to benefit from the work of AFA economists, survey scientists, and their extensive field work.

-The art venues at which we conducted the census and survey were 1109 Gallery, Bourgeois Pig, Copt/Feiden Holiday Gallery, Invisible Hand, Lawrence Art Center, Lawrence Art Party, Percolator, Phoenix, Signs of Life, and Wonder Fair.
+The art venues at which we conducted the art census and survey were 1109 Gallery, Bourgeois Pig, Copt/Feiden Holiday Gallery, Invisible Hand, Lawrence Art Center, Lawrence Art Party, Percolator, Phoenix, Signs of Life, and Wonder Fair.

-- c.
+- b.
 Survey of Downtown Businesses.
 In partnership with Downtown Lawrence, Inc., we conducted an online survey of Downtown Lawrence businesses.
 We asked what kind of impact Final Fridays has had on their cash register receipts over the last year, and if the impact was on Friday only or affected sales for Saturday and Sunday.
 We requested estimates regarding percentage increases in sales on Final Friday weekends as compared to non-game weekends.
-We received similar data from one business that is not a member of Downtown Lawrence, Inc. - d.
+We received similar data from one business that is not a member of Downtown Lawrence, Inc. - c.
 Survey of Art Sales.
-We surveyed the proprietors of the ten Final Friday venues at which we had surveyed, and obtained the November Final Friday art sales figures for seven of the venues. - e.
+We surveyed the proprietors of the ten Final Friday venues at which we had conducted audience surveys, and obtained the November Final Friday art sales figures for seven of the venues. - d.
 Interviews and meetings.
 We followed up with one-on-one or small group meetings and interviews with several downtown business people and artists, the directors and/or staff of Downtown Lawrence, Inc. and the Lawrence Art Center; the board of Lawrence Corporation for the Advancement of Visual Arts (operators of the Percolator), and others.
-We conducted phone interviews with people involved in arts activities in other cities. - f.
+We conducted phone interviews with people involved in arts activities in other cities. - e.
 Artist Survey.
-We conducted an online survey of area artists, and asked them about their unmet professional needs, the impact Final Fridays have had on their careers, their recommendations for improvements, and related questions. - g.
+We conducted an online survey of area artists, and asked them about their unmet professional needs, the impact Final Fridays have had on their careers, their recommendations for improvements, and related questions. - f.
 Final Friday Focus Group Public Meeting.
 We held a public meeting with artists, business people, and art patrons, and solicited their opinions, observations, and recommendations.
-Working in teams, they developed recommendations for the improvement of Final Fridays. - h.
+Working in teams, they developed recommendations for the improvement of Final Fridays. - g.
 Steering Team.
 We worked with a panel of experts convened for this study, the Final Fridays Project Steering Team, to draw on their extensive experience in the arts and business to help us formulate conclusions and recommendations.
 The membership list for the team is provided in the Preface to this document.